 3. The landing is still approximately one mile from the village, some people choose to walk, and a local guide will accompany you for a gratuity.
 This is a requirement of the managers of the Federally Protected Natural Area, Maderas del Carmen

-5. Visitors may also ride in a pick up for $5 per head.
+5. Visitors may also ride in a pickup truck for $5 per head.

 Most people who visit Boquillas take a walk through town, where many of the residences display local handicrafts such as wire sculptures of scorpions, road runners, lizards and ocotillos.
 There are also embroidered textiles and even quilts available.
 The prices for these are very reasonable.